-Darcie Beaudin is a shareholder, secretary, and member of the Management Committee of the Auburn, Maine firm of Skelton Taintor & Abbott.
+Darcie Beaudin is a shareholder and secretary of the Lewiston, Maine firm of Skelton Taintor & Abbott.
 Her clients benefit from her wide-ranging experience in providing counsel in matters involving:

 - Bankruptcy & Business Reorganization